One-Shot Action Recognition via Multi-Scale Spatial-Temporal Skeleton Matching: Introduction

 Human action recognition is a fast-developing research area due to its wide applications in human-computer interaction, video surveillance, game control, etc. In recent years, human action recognition with skeleton data has attracted increasing attention as skeleton data encodes high-level representations of human actions and is generally lightweight and robust to variations in appearances, surrounding distractions, viewpoint changes, etc. As of today, most existing studies expect large-scale labeled training data for learning effective human action representations.
 While facing skeleton data of a new category, they require to collect hundreds of action samples of the new category for adapting or fine-tuning some existing models.
 How to achieve single-shot recognition for new action categories becomes critically important for circumventing the tedious and laborious data collection and labeling procedure.

 One-shot skeleton action recognition is a very challenging task.
 Beyond the data constraint with one-shot for unseen new classes, the major challenge comes from the very rich variations in human actions.
 Take the action ``put on glasses'' as an example.
 Different persons could perform it by using their left hand, right hand, or both hands.
 The same person could also perform it at different paces with different motion dynamics.
 Different approaches have been explored to address this challenging task, and most existing works~\cite{ntu120,memmesheimer2020skeleton,memmesheimer2020signal, sabater2021one} represent the anchor and target samples with certain pooled feature vectors and compute the sample distance based on the similarity of their pooled feature vectors.
 However, the adoption of such global feature similarity discards the very useful spatial structures and temporal order of the skeleton sequences.
-In addition, most existing works learn skeleton action representations at a single scale of the original body joints which tends to lose useful action features under the one-shot scenario.
-Specifically, human actions are multi-scales in both spatial and temporal spaces, e.g., multiple joints on arms and legs collaborate in walking and consecutive frames of human actions contain strong temporal correlations.
+In addition, most existing works learn skeleton action representations at a single scale of the original body joints which tends to lose useful action features under the one-shot scenario. {Drawing from ~\cite{cai2019exploiting,yang2020collaborative,10288273,chen2021multi,liu2020disentangling}, it is evident that human actions are multi-scales in both spatial and temporal spaces.
+For instance, multiple joints on arms and legs collaborate in walking, and consecutive frames of human actions contain strong temporal correlations.
 Skeleton action representations should therefore capture the rich semantic correlations at different spatial and temporal scales.
+In contrast to~\cite{cai2019exploiting,yang2020collaborative,10288273,chen2021multi,liu2020disentangling}, which employ multi-scale information for recognition and prediction, we leverage the extracted multi-scale features for match and design the innovative matching strategies specifically for one-shot skeleton action recognition challenge. }